 The National Museum of Roller Derby project was officially inaugurated in June 2012 at a special event at Glasgow Women's Library.
 The 'national launch' took place at the Chaos on the Clyde tournament at Glasgow's Kelvinhall in August 2012.
 The museum's first public exhibition 'The Revolution on Roller Skates' was curated by members of Glasgow Roller Derby and Auld Reekie Roller Girls - Cara Viola, Maulin' Rouge and Bint Imperial and took place from 22 September - 13 October 2012 at Glasgow Women's Library.

-In 2013, Glasgow Women's Library - the host venue for the National Museum of Roller Derby's collection is moving from its current home at the Mitchell Library to the beautiful 1906 Grade B Listed Carnegie Library on Landressy Street in Bridgeton.
-Once settled in, this will provide a permanent home for the NMRD and the rest of Glasgow Women's Library's inspiring collection.
+From 2013 - 2015, Glasgow Women's Library - the host venue for the National Museum of Roller Derby's collection - moved from its home at the Mitchell Library to the beautiful 1906 Grade B Listed Carnegie Library on Landressy Street in Bridgeton.
+After an exciting redevelopment project, the building was officially opened by Scotland's First Minister Nicola Sturgeon on 7 November 2015, becoming the permanent home for the NMRD alongside the rest of Glasgow Women's Library's inspiring collection.

 For further questions or to get involved please contact: firstname.lastname@example.org